 What about you?
 Have you ever worked in customer service?
 How did you handle an unhappy customer?
 Is there anything that you would add to my article?
 I’d love to hear your advice.

-Please let me know in the comments, or message me @dmcorp on Twitter or dynamic888 on Skype.
-Please share this post with your network of friends, colleagues, and anyone else you think might enjoy it.
+If you would like to chat about this article, message me @dmcorp on Twitter or dynamic888 on Skype.
+Please share it with your friends, colleagues, coworkers, and anyone else that might enjoy it.
 Thank you!